Kwpolska/aurqt/docs/README.rst

     pkgbuilder -S aurqt

-PS. you need PKGBUILDer to run aurqt anyways.
+You need PKGBUILDer to run aurqt, so using any other AUR helper for installation is pointless.

 COPYRIGHT
 ---------